CI-TRACS/High_Performance_Computing/_episodes/11-hpc-deep-learning.md

 > * **Number of GPUs requested:** 1
 > * **GPU Type:** Any
 >
+> Once the interactive session is running Connect to the jupyter session by click the "Connect to Jupyter" button.
+>
 > > ## Solution
 > > <img src="../fig/ood_job.png" alt="Job running"  max-width="50%" />
 > >